Kurinjal Peak Trek Near Kudremukh National Park

 - Tanushekha Agnihottri

 When I woke up on Friday morning, I read a text from my roommate that she might not be able to go for Kurinjal Peak trek as she injured her knee last night.
 The moment I read it I ran across the hall and knocked on her door.
 The next hour I was calculating all the pros and cons of going for the trek with strangers.
-I’ve been with strangers but every time it tingles my mind somehow.
+I’ve gone for trekking with strangers but every time it tingles my mind somehow.
 Still in the process of getting used to it.
 The dilemma remained the same until my roommate somehow agreed to come along.

 The idea of trekking excites me much but the little introvert kid inside me was a bit nervous.
 Well, we were sitting all relaxed with our bags packed when Danish, the host for the upcoming adventure, dropped a text on WhatsApp group asking everyone to prepone their scheduled pick up time by 30 minutes.
 And all of a sudden my brain started thinking about n number of left-over tasks before I could leave.

 I quickly grabbed my dinner, booked a cab, and flew to the pick-up point only to find that Danish and bus were still stuck in Bangalore Traffic.
 After waiting for almost 20 minutes the bus arrived (yeah Bangalore traffic sucks) and the journey started.